rakeshkelm/earthBackupNotes/README.md

 Actively updated.

+Build and Operationalize a Planet.

 Expand and Update Independent Interest.

-Planet.

 Earth Backup.